Members and Collaborators - LINDES: Linguistic Descriptions of English

 Supervisor: Izaskun Elorza

-Donia Kaffel (in progress)
+Donia Kaffel (University of Sfax, Tunisia) (in progress)

-Supervisors: Izaskun Elorza & Akila Sellami-Baklouti
+Supervisors: Akila Sellami-Baklouti & Izaskun Elorza

-Agata Zelachowska (in progress)
+Agata Zelachowska (2025)

 Supervisor: Izaskun Elorza